For Businesses Impacted by COVID-19

 Yes!
 Two federal programs are available to you:

 Starting March 30, certain self-employed, sole-proprietors, and independent contractors are eligible for the federal Economic Injury Disaster Loan (EIDL).
 New funds were added April 24, 2020, but the SBA is no longer accepting applications at this time.
 Learn more about this program on our EIDL section above.

 Starting April 10, certain self-employed, sole-proprietors, and independent contractors are also eligible for the federal Payment Protection Program (PPP) which allows borrowers to access fully forgivable loans up to $10M.
-You can apply here or learn more about this program on our PPP section above.
+You can learn more about this program and apply on our PPP section above.

 Can I receive worker benefits if I am self-employed, a sole proprietor, or an independent contractor and lost work?
 What if I am sick, or caring for a sick family member?

 New federal action (CARES Act) expands eligibility through special Pandemic Unemployment Assistance (PUA) to include the self-employed, independent contractors, and people whose benefits have already run out.
 If you are unable to work or your hours have been reduced due to COVID-19 or you are sick or caring for a sick family member, you may also be eligible for Unemployment Insurance (UI), Disability Insurance (DI), Paid Family Leave (PFL) benefits under a few different scenarios.
 You can learn more about these benefits on our Employee Resources page.

 Can I qualify for small business financial relief programs?